redhat-openstack/website/source/uncategorized/testing-icehouse-using-tempest.html.md

          packstack --answer-file=answers.txt

-### Runing tempest with tox
+### Running tempest with tox

        pip install tox==1.6.1
        tox -efull -- --concurrency=3

+Note: The default concurrency is the number of CPU threads on the test runner machine.

+Run all network related test

+       tox -eall network

-libxslt-devel and libffi-devel might be requered for creating the venv.
+libxslt-devel and libffi-devel might be required for creating the venv.

 #### Using tempest with python 2.6